-- 3.62 To comply with relevant legislation relating to the construction, development, operation and maintenance of network utilities. - 3.63 To consider new network utilities as restricted activities and according to this plan's objectives and policies and those policies in the Regional Parks Network Management Plan for assessing activities. - 3.64 Easement options for network utilities will be negotiated on a case-by-case basis. - 3.65 Applications for the construction of public works and utilities in the park may be approved provided: - the proposed development offers benefits to the region that outweigh any possible adverse effects on the park; - there is no reasonable alternative site, route or method; - the application is consistent with the Regional Parks Network Management Plan.
-Applications for the construction of new network utilities will also be assessed in accordance with policies 75-84 'assessing effects of activities and use' of the Regional Parks Network Management Plan; - any approval for a public utility in the park shall be conditional upon Greater Wellington staff being empowered to enter, inspect, require maintenance or upgrading; approve design and colour scheme of all structures, require the restoration and maintenance of sites after the completion of work, require power cables and telephone lines to be placed underground, and any other reasonable conditions; and - approval will be subject to agreement from the owner of the land where this is not Greater Wellington and subject to the provisions of the Reserves Act 1977. - 3.66 A fee may be charged or a bond may be required for the construction of utility works.
-Mitigation or compensation may also be required for public network utilities within, occupying, or crossing the park. - 3.67 Where appropriate, network utilities should be sited underground.
+- 3.52 To comply with relevant legislation relating to the construction, development, operation and maintenance of network utilities. - 3.53 To consider new network utilities as restricted activities and according to this plan's objectives and policies and those policies in the Regional Parks Network Plan for assessing activities. - 3.54 Easement options for network utilities will be negotiated on a case-by-case basis. - 3.55 Applications for the construction of public works and utilities in the park may be approved provided: - The proposed development offers benefits to the region that outweigh any possible adverse effects on the park; or - There is no reasonable alternative site, route or method; and - The application is consistent with the Regional Parks Network Plan.
+Applications for the construction of new network utilities will also be assessed in accordance with Policies 75-84 'assessing effects of activities and use' of the Regional Parks Network Plan; and - Any approval for a public utility in the park shall be conditional upon Greater Wellington staff being empowered to: enter; inspect; require maintenance or upgrading; approve design and colour scheme of all structures; require the restoration and maintenance of sites after the completion of work; require power cables and telephone lines to be placed underground; and any other reasonable conditions. - Approval will be subject to agreement from owner of the land where this is not Greater Wellington and subject to the provisions of the Reserves Act 1977.

+- 3.56 A fee may be charged or a bond may be required for the construction of utility works.
+Mitigation or compensation may also be required for public network utilities within, occupying, or crossing the park. - 3.57 Where appropriate, network utilities should be sited underground.

-In the agreement between Hutt City Council and Greater Wellington regarding Greater Wellington management of Hutt City Council land within the East Harbour Regional Park, Hutt City Council identified a future need for a water reservoir within East Harbour Regional Park.
+In the agreement between Hutt City Council and Greater Wellington regarding Greater Wellington management of Hutt City Land within the East Harbour Regional Park, Hutt City Council identified a future need for a water reservoir within East Harbour Regional Park.
 Greater Wellington agreed to jointly identify and set aside a suitable area at the appropriate time.
 This will be done in accordance with the policies set out in this management plan.